jose94752/UltraVNC/cmake/conan/readmeConan.txt

 # Windows with regular Visual Studio project files

-# Same steps before the cmake invocation as above
+# Same steps before the cmake invocation as above (# Common Steps cmake invocation)

 # Install PlatformToolset matching to the project files, currently v143 for Visual Studio 2022 and v142 for Visual Studio 2019